Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Details of Free Mode Removal Algorithm

 Then, removing the free modes is equivalent to removing the first $F$ columns of $\mathcal{C}'^{-1}$ and the first $F$ entries of $\vec Q'$.
 However, since $\mathcal{C}'^{-1}$ is block diagonal, after removing the first $F$ columns, the first $F$ rows are all zero.
 Hence, the first $F$ rows can also be removed, as well as the first $F$ rows of $C_V'$.
 However, as shown above, the remaining submatrix of $\mathcal{C}'^{-1}$ is the same as that of $\mathcal{C}^{-1}$.
 Thus the expression shown above follows.

 Upon closer inspection, the only difference~\footnote{There is also the subtlety that $\vec Q_{\setminus F}$ is now replaced by $\vec Q'_{\setminus F}$, which are both conjugate to $\vec \Phi_{\setminus F}$ and hence the Hamiltonians are unitarily equivalent by~\cref{lem:lin_can}. } between the final expression for $H_{\backslash F}$ and simply removing the terms in $H$ corresponding to free modes is indeed only the $C_V'$ matrix in the voltage source term, which involves the $W$ matrix.
 This establishes our claim above.
+This result is also intuitive from the standpoint of Lagrangian mechanics.
+Since the flux operator for a free mode does not appear in the Hamiltonian, it is a cyclic coordinate.
+Thus, the corresponding momentum, which is a linear combination of charges, is conserved, and we can simply replace it by a constant.

 Note that we can also bypass the iterative Gaussian elimination approach and instead directly tailor $W$ to block diagonalize $\mathcal{C}$.
 Suppose $\mathcal{C}$ has the following block diagonal structure between the free and non-free subspaces: